 In case of AC voltage and currents, it causes tetany (a condition marked by intermittent muscular spasms) or extended muscle contraction which leads to freezing the victim (or part(s) of the body) touching the AC voltage or current source.

 - Related Post: Why Do Electronic Circuits Use DC Current instead of AC?

-Due to the alternating nature behavior of AC, it causes to heart’s pacemaker neurons into atrial fibrillation which is more dangerous than DC, where cardiac standstill (due to ventricular fibrillation) occurs in case of electric shock.
+Due to the alternating nature behavior of AC, it causes the heart’s pacemaker neurons into atrial fibrillation which is more dangerous than DC, where cardiac standstill (due to ventricular fibrillation) occurs in case of electric shock.
 In this case, there is a better chance for “frozen heart” to get back on the normal track as compared to fibrillating heart caused by AC.
-In that cases, defibrillating equipment (which supply DC units to halt the fibrillation and bring back the heart to the normal condition) are used as emergency medical service.
+In those cases, defibrillating equipment (which supplies DC units to halt the fibrillation and bring back the heart to the normal condition) are used as emergency medical service.

 Generally, the final decision depends on multiple factors like, human body resistance, wet or dry skin or place, thickness of the skin, weight, sex, age, level of current and voltages, frequency etc.

 If we consider the minimum level of AC and DC voltages, 50V AC in Dry condition and 25V in humid and wet places and up to 120V DC are considered safe in case of direct or indirect contacts with electrical installations.
 The above statement and the following table shows that AC Current and Voltage are more dangerous than DC.

 For example, In case of AC, the safest limit is 50V (or 25V in humidity) where in DC, the safe limit is 120V DC.
 Same is the case for current, i.e. lower currents are needed for the same effect on the human body compared to DC which is low.
 The following table shows the story of AC and DC and its effects on the human body.